QuiltMC/quilt-kotlin-libraries/README.md

 # Quilt Kotlin Libraries

-#### Note: At the moment, [Quilt Standard Libraries](https://github.com/QuiltMC/quilt-standard-libraries), and as such Quilt Kotlin Libraries, are not read for general use.
+#### Note: At the moment Quilt Kotlin Libraries is not ready for general use.
 Please make an issue or talk to the QKL team on discord before writing any PRs.

 ### What are the Quilt Kotlin Libraries?